carlos-peru/vanilla/README.md

 # Implementation

-The app was implemented in vanilla JS (ES6) without using any framework.
-It enables modules through webpack to implement components.
+This branch has converted the app into a React app.
+It relies on webpack for builds and babel for transpiling.
 The main idea is to separate business logic from UI.
 Some components are coupled with some UI specific logic.
 Most of the business logic was implemented through services and utility modules.

 # Tests